 1) Do Riverside County’s DRCs reduce recidivism among parolees compared to those assigned to traditional custodial sentencing?

 2) How does the type and duration of DRC services affect re-entry success and recidivism rates?

 3) How does the type and duration of DRC services impact the region’s labor market?

 2. Dispatcher Discretion: How 911 Operator Descriptions Influence Officer-Civilian Domestic Violence Exchanges

 Projected Project Period: 2019 - 2021

 This project focuses on the role of 911 dispatchers, and how specific features of 911 DV calls (e.g. dispatcher summaries, coding and ordering of information, etc.) shape police-civilian outcomes and their degree of escalation.
-Drawing on Riverside County’s Sheriff data, this study implements a mixed-methods research design.
-Its objectives include: (1) quantitative analysis of data from 911 calls within Riverside County over a 7-year period to establish which features produce escalated/de-escalated encounters, (2) qualitative data collection (interviews, observations with Riverside County officers and dispatchers) and analysis to better understand the mechanisms, and (3) broad dissemination of the findings to practitioners, the public, and academics.
+Drawing on one Southern California county sheriff data, this study implements a mixed-methods research design.
+Its objectives include: (1) quantitative analysis of data from 911 calls within this county over a 7-year period to establish which features produce escalated/de-escalated encounters, (2) qualitative data collection (interviews, observations with county deputies and dispatchers) and analysis to better understand the mechanisms, and (3) broad dissemination of the findings to practitioners, the public, and academics.
 This study will provide recommendations for dispatchers and officers to enhance public safety by identifying high risk DV scenarios, so they can prepare accordingly to mitigate escalation.
 Moreover, these findings will provide scientifically-based knowledge about how, and in what ways, dispatchers influence the degree of escalation between officers and civilians.